When testing, bias can occur for various individuals at different stages, manifesting in endlessly surprising ways.

 Unmoderated testing takes away the influence of others and removes outside distractions.
 People using your product are in their own natural environment, on their own with their own personal device, and best of all – comfortable.
 Certainly more comfortable than being sat in a lab, across from a ‘company representative’, being scrutinised on every decision you make.

 This also means that people are less likely to tell you what you want to hear if they can’t see your face.
-People are more comfortable being critical from behind the privacy of their own computer screen (see: the opening 150 words of this article).
+People are more comfortable being critical from behind the privacy of their own computer screen.
+It also means that any stakeholders, product managers, or investors are kept well away from the test itself.

 Screener questions can sometimes help filter out people with a certain opinion or political persuasion if you feel there may be a conflict of interest.
 But bear in mind there’s no strict guarantee that they won’t lie to get through anyway.